...And Then There Were Three...: Background

 In July 1977, the Genesis line-up of drummer and vocalist Phil Collins, keyboardist Tony Banks, bassist Mike Rutherford, guitarist Steve Hackett, and touring drummer Chester Thompson completed their tour in support of their eighth studio album, Wind & Wuthering.
-The band proceeded to edit and mix their second live album, Seconds Out, in August 1977, during which time Hackett temporarily left the band to pursue a solo career.
-In 1975, he released a successful solo album, Voyage of the Acolyte, featuring several members of Genesis.
-Increasingly frustrated by the band's disinterest in his ideas, he decided to leave the group.
-By 1979, the remaining members of Genesis had already begun work on their own solo albums.
-Since Genesis had now played Madison Square Garden, Hackett felt the group had reached its pinnacle and thus he had no reason to continue performing with them.
-His departure was not made public until October 8th, when Collins, Banks, and Rutherford were promoting Seconds Out (and had finished working on their ninth album as Genesis, titled ...And Then There Were Three...).
+The band proceeded to edit and mix their second live album, Seconds Out, in August 1977, during which time Hackett left the band to pursue a solo career.
+Already having released one solo album in 1975, Voyage of the Acolyte, Hackett had become increasingly frustrated by the band's lack of interest in his ideas.
+Further, since Genesis had recently performed at Madison Square Garden, Hackett felt the group had reached its pinnacle and thus he had no reason to continue performing with them.
+His departure was not made public until 8 October, when Collins, Banks, and Rutherford were promoting Seconds Out.
 The trio were confident they could carry on, as they had formed the backbone of several Genesis classics, including the "Apocalypse in 9/8" section of "Supper's Ready", the instrumental part of "The Cinema Show" and the basics of A Trick of the Tail (written while Hackett was working on his first solo album).
 They also agreed not to hire a replacement for Hackett, choosing instead to perform all instrumental work on their albums themselves going forward.